zodac-personal/home_theatre/README.md

 |---------------------------|----------|------------------|
 | TZ (or TIMEZONE)          | Timezone | Pacific/Auckland |

-Since they are used throughout, we set these values in the `.env` file and pass them in through our docker-compose configuration.
+Since they are used throughout, we set these values in the `.env` file and pass them in through our docker compose configuration.

 #### PGID/PUID